See the world in a whole new way,

 The Basics Course staff is committed to the plein air experience and will introduce novices to this wonderful form of expression, taking each participant to new heights.
-Basic instruction in all mediums will enable participants to take advantage of the magnificent outdoor painting possibilities in the Denver area.
+Basic instruction in all mediums will enable participants to take advantage of the magnificent outdoor painting possibilities in the Santa Fe area.
 Here is what to plan for and what to expect from this course:

 Choosing the right scene,

 Painting outdoors gives you so many options.
 It is sometimes difficult to decide what to paint or how to feature the subject you are passionate about.
 Learn the art of finding simple scenes, how to edit more complex scenes, and how to train your eye to look for certain visual cues to help you create three-dimensional paintings.
 We will practice these techniques by drawing sketches of the breathtaking New Mexico landscapes we will explore during the week.